Harvard, Here I Come

-Plot summary
+Plot

-Maxie "Slapsie" Rosenbloom plays a dim-witted but lovable ex-boxer and character actor who happens to run a nightclub.

 The Harvard Lampoon, an undergraduate humor publication at Harvard College, honors the night club owner with a very "special award".
 Maxie's friends, Francie Callahan, the cashier and general manager of the club, and Hypo McGonigle, sportswriter, suspect Slapsie is about to be made a fool by the publication.

 The chief editor of the Harvard Lampoon, Harrison Carey, soon enough presents an award for "Supreme Pediculousness", and the friends worst fears are realized.
 Maxie accepts the award with pride, not realizing he has been awarded for being infested with lice.

 The next morning, Maxie's humiliation is reported by all the newspapers, but instead of becoming angry and vengeful, Maxie decides to enroll at the prestigious institute of learning and become an educated man.
 At Harvard university, Maxie then meets professor Nickajack Alvin, the head of the Antediluvian Department.
 Alvin instantly is convinced that Maxie is indeed the "missing link," which makes him conduct a series of tests to prove that the club owner is a throwback to the caveman.

 Alvin is very satisfied with the results, and offers Maxie $1,500 a year plus room and board in exchange for further testing of his mental abilities.
 Maxie is very flattered, and accepts the offer.
 Not long after Maxie's enrollment, Hypo arrives at Harvard College on a one-year newspaper scholarship.